Sodalite at a Glance

 Meditation

 Hold Sodalite at your Third Eye (between the eyebrows) or place it at your Throat Chakra during meditation.
-Begin by focusing on the stone's deep blue color and allow your breathing to slow naturally.
-For intuitive development meditations, pose a question and sit in receptive silence, allowing answers to surface without forcing them.
-For communication work, silently speak your truth to the stone before beginning your meditation.
-Best practiced during the waxing moon for growth or the full moon for full expression.
+Start by focusing on the stone's deep blue color and let your breathing slow on its own.
+For intuitive development work, pose a question and sit in receptive silence, letting answers surface without forcing them.
+For communication work, silently speak your truth to the stone before you start meditating.
+The waxing moon is a good time for growth intentions, and the full moon works well for full expression.

 Daily Wear

-Wear Sodalite as a pendant near the throat to enhance communication and self-expression throughout the day.
-It is particularly beneficial during presentations, interviews, difficult conversations, and any situation requiring clear, honest communication.
-Sodalite rings or bracelets provide a grounding touchstone during moments of anxiety or mental overwhelm.
-The stone's deep blue color complements professional attire beautifully.
+Wear Sodalite as a pendant near the throat for better communication and self-expression throughout the day.
+It helps during presentations, interviews, difficult conversations, and pretty much any situation where you need to communicate clearly and honestly.
+Sodalite rings or bracelets give you something to touch during moments of anxiety or mental overwhelm.
+The deep blue color also looks great with professional clothes.

 Home Placement

-Place Sodalite in your study, office, or workspace to promote logical thinking and mental clarity.
-In shared living spaces, Sodalite encourages honest, harmonious communication among household members.
-A Sodalite sphere in a meeting room or classroom promotes clarity of thought and open dialogue.
-For Feng Shui, place Sodalite in the northeast (knowledge) or north (career) sectors of your home.
+Place Sodalite in your study, office, or workspace to support logical thinking and mental clarity.
+In shared living spaces, it encourages honest, grounded communication among the people who live there.
+A Sodalite sphere in a meeting room or classroom promotes clear thinking and open dialogue.
+For Feng Shui, put it in the northeast (knowledge) or north (career) sectors of your home.

 Crystal Grids